What does commitment mean to you?

 Commitment and Performance

 Think about commitment as ‘coins’.
 Commitment is the price you are willing to pay to achieve your goal.
+We discussed last week about reflecting on our performance.
 Our performance towards our goal reveals the price that you have paid.
 It reveals how many ‘commitment coins’ that you have paid to achieve that goal.

 Your performance is what you do every single day, to keep moving towards your ultimate goal.
 Your performance is completing those daily tasks, that you say you are going to do, so that you get to where you want to be.
 It’s planning your food every day, knowing how many calories you should be eating at every meal and hitting them, tracking your calories to ensure that you don’t go over your allowance, resisting the snack table at work, drinking plenty of water, saying ‘no’ when someone offers you a piece of cake, it’s completing your exercise plan.
 It’s planning around your social life.
 It’s being realistic and accepting that you will have to make some sacrifices, and actually make them!

 If your goal is a physical goal, relating to a specific event, your performance is making sure you do every training session as planned, when planned, and put 100% effort into each session, no jibbing and no half-hearted training sessions.